-Although an electric trimmer does seem like a fairly expensive grooming investment to make, generally speaking, it’s a one-time purchase.
+Although a trimmer does seem like a fairly expensive grooming investment to make, generally speaking, it’s a one-time purchase.

 Yes, you may have to replace it a few years down the line.
 But look after it well and it should last you the long haul.

 The cost of waxing does depend on how you approach it.
 If you’re going for a professional, the cost will quickly add up.
 A chest wax could cost you upwards of $40 at a waxing salon.